youniquellc/auth-sdk/README.md

 ## Process

-What happens when a user makes a request via API Gateway to a function that is using auth-sdk?
+What happens when a user makes a request via API Gateway to a function that is using @youniquellc/auth-sdk?
 First the cognito id is matched against the identity stored in the identities table.
 This will give us any identifying information about this user.
 This means that we will get any context for the user as well as any roles that the user belongs to.

 The response will look similar to the following.